nehanawar025/Red_Wine_Quality_Analysis/README.md

 ## Setup and Usage

-1. Download the 'red_wine.csv' dataset.
+1. Download the 'RedWineQuality.csv' dataset.
 2. Open the project in a Jupyter Notebook or Google Colab environment.
 3. Run the code cells to perform wine quality prediction and analysis.